THIS PAGE IS LONG AND DETAILED. HOWEVER, WE BELIEVE IT CONTAINS ALL YOU NEED TO COMPLETE YOUR APPLICATION SUCCESSFULLY.

 PC PHD U (or "PhD Direct Entry") for applicants who have completed (or are completing) an undergraduate degree (e.g., B.Sc., B.A.)

 Pharmacology M.Sc. and Ph.D. degrees are research degrees.
-They require that you work under the close supervision of a thesis research supervisor.
+For the thesis-based programs, they require that you work under the close supervision of a thesis research supervisor.
 Therefore, it is important that you identify your major research interests at an early stage in the application process, to determine whether in fact you are making the right choice in terms of program and research area.

-All applicants are required to submit in their application dossier a statement indicating their proposed area(s) of study, and the names of at least three (3) potential supervisors from the list of potential supervisors on the department's website.
+All applicants to the Ph.D. or M.Sc. thesis-based program are required to submit in their application dossier a statement indicating their proposed area(s) of study, and the names of at least three (3) potential supervisors from the list of potential supervisors on the department's website.
 The Proposed Area(s) of Study should include a brief paragraph as to why you are interested in each of the faculty members' research.

 To obtain information on all Pharmacology graduate faculty and their areas of research, see Graduate Faculty and Their Research.